-Off-grid solar systems are totally independent from the main power supply grid.
+Off-grid solar systems are totally independent of the main power supply grid.
 These systems are bigger and need to not only power the site, but also store sufficient power onsite in batteries for use at night or during poor weather.
-This system is more expensive because they need a large storage to cope with long periods of poor solar power production.
+This system is more expensive because they need large storage to cope with long periods of poor solar power production.

-Off grid solar is necessary when power from the mains is interrupted as in the case of blackouts.
+Off-grid solar is necessary when power from the mains is interrupted as in the case of blackouts.
 These systems are perfect for remote homes where there is no connection to the main power grid.

 A Hybrid solar system is a combination of the two

 A hybrid solar system uses both grid-tied and off-grid systems.
-So you have a battery for storing backup power for use at night and during poor weather, but you are also tied to the grid to feed any surplus energy generated back in and take advantage of the current generous fee-in tariffs paid by energy suppliers.
+So you have a battery for storing backup power for use at night and during poor weather, but you are also tied to the grid to feed any surplus energy generated back in and take advantage of the current generous feed-in tariffs paid by energy suppliers.